vladbol/openvision-development-platform/README.md

 cd openvision-development-platform
 ./image.sh
 ```
+If you want to compile an image for only 1 machine just choose "Specific".
 # Hints for multiple architectures
 * Removing the "build" directory solves most of the errors.
 For a fast remove use "rm -rf build".
 (If you just want to reduce the build size use "cleanup.sh".)